tduyphat/E-Commerce-API-Design/endpoints/products_endpoints.md

 ## Update A Product

-You can update product by sending an object in the body with shape like this to `/products` (only property and value that needs to be updated) and adding the `id` as a parameter.
+You can update product by sending an object in the body with shape like this to `/products/:id` (only properties and values that need to be updated) and adding the product ID as a parameter.
 And since only admins can modify the product collection, you need to also include a token in the header:

 Request: